cca-io/rescript-mui/documentation/docs/project-structure/number-type.md

 ---

 The bindings will provide both `float` and `int` types as numbers.
-Generally the the type of `MaterialUi_Types.Number.t` will be re-used whereever possible (The `Number` module is also accessible via `MaterialUi.Number`).
+Generally the the type of `MaterialUi.Types.Number.t` will be re-used whereever possible (The `Number` module is also accessible via `MaterialUi.Number`).

 An example of this would be: